Maximize Productivity: 22+ Best Business Apps for Small Businesses in 2023

 23. Asana

 Another project management app, Asana takes a slightly different approach.
-Instead of visual cards, like Trello, Asana uses a highly customizable list format that you can design as you see fit, but the basic idea is the same: using a specific system to manage Managing your tasks will improve the productivity of your whole team.
+Instead of visual cards, like Trello, Asana uses a highly customizable list format that you can design as you see fit, but the basic idea is the same: using a specific system to manage your tasks will improve the productivity of your whole team.

 Like Trello, you can use Asana on computers and mobile devices, with the basic free version, or with one of their paid plans.